mmistakes/minimal-mistakes/_jobs/2022-02-24-ml-salmonella-postdoc-position.md

 ![](/assets/images/Salmonella_enteritidis_USDA.jpg)

-We will be filling this position as soon as possible, for full consideration please apply by **April 30, 2022** {: .notice--warning}
+We will be filling this position as soon as possible, for full consideration please apply by **July 15, 2022** {: .notice--warning}

 # Position description